 Marine Room and Canyon: shore entry between La Jolla Cove and La Jolla Shores, canyon starts at 25 feet (8 meters), with walls to 100 feet (30 meters), sand dollars in the sandy shallows, calico bass, Garibaldi fish, senoritas, blacksmiths, schools of bat rays, giant black sea bass, all levels

-- Yukon: to 100 feet (30 meters), can reach at 75 feet (23 meters), 366 foot (112 meter) Canadian destroyer lying on port side, entry/exit holes cut for safe access, gun turrets intact, surge and current possible, experienced level
+- Yukon: to 100 feet (30 meters), can reach at 75 feet (23 meters), 366 foot (112-meter) Canadian destroyer lying on the port side, entry/exit holes cut for safe access, gun turrets intact, surge and current possible, experienced level

 - El Rey: 75 feet (22 meters) maximum depth, Kelco kelp cutter, smaller boat, sunk in 1987, degraded, lots of invertebrate life, all levels

 - NOSC Tower (Naval Ocean Systems Tower): 35-65 feet (10-19 meters), built in 1959, knocked down by El Nino storm in 1988, originally 40 x 40 feet (12 x 12 meters), 100 feet (30 meters) tall, all levels

 Point Loma: to 100 feet (30 meters), boat access, big boulders, walls, overhangs, kelp forests, along 6 miles (9.6 km) of coastline, can be divided into many dive sites, full exposure to ocean currents and colder water bring many nutrients, wide range of life, colorful gorgonians, sponges and tunicates, treefish, bass, kelpfish, Garibaldi fish, nudibranchs, lobster, moray eels, all levels